pokethan/bookreports/anything-you-want.md

 Does not apply

 ## What are the main events/ideas/quotes  from the story?

-Beacause all of them are amazing business ideas/quotes so I picked 2 random ones to put in here.
+Because all of them are amazing business ideas/quotes so I picked 2 random ones to put in here.

 When you're onto something great, it won't feel like revolution.
 It'll feel like uncomon sense.

-When you make a business,you're making a little world where you control the laws.
+When you make a business, you're making a little world where you control the laws.
 It doesn't matter how things are done every where else.
 In your little world, you can make it like it should be.

 ## How does the story end?